 Information for Nightstop Guests

 You can find more information about staying in Nightstop and how we have adapted to be Covid-safe by downloading our handbooks for Young People (age 16-25):

 Information for Nightstop Hosts

 More information can be found here about the hosting role and how we have adapted to keep you Covid-safe here:

 What about staff?

-Our staff team are currently working from home and we have updated the relevant policies and procedures to enable them to do so safely and all necessary security with regards your personal data remains in place during this arrangement.
+Our staff team are working mainly from the office now with some home-working and we have updated the relevant policies and procedures to enable them to do so safely.
+All necessary security with regards your personal data remains in place during this arrangement.